ItielMaN/rtl-guidelines/README.md

 * Order of size units (e.g. `10 px` should not be `px 10` (unless the size unit is localizable))

 #### How
-The most common way is:
+The most common way is by flipping the X axis:

 `transform: scaleX(-1);`

 ### Exceptions

 There are some elements that should be hardcoded to LTR, like:
-* Paths
+* Paths e.g. C:\Users\username\Desktop
 * Full URLs
 * Code and code containers (like the inspector or the CSS rules panel)
 * about:config preference names and values